ciaranjmcg0v/coaching-call/public/content/Section15.md

 ## **2. Using Transitions & Animations Efficiently**
 Transitions should be smooth and efficient, avoiding layout shifts and jank.

+## F.Y.I

+"Jank" in the context of web development and user interface design refers to stuttering, skipping, or visually inconsistent animations and transitions that create a poor user experience.
+It's essentially when the UI moves in an uneven, jerky way rather than smoothly.

+Technically speaking, jank occurs when:

+1. Frames are dropped during animations or transitions
+2. The browser can't maintain a consistent frame rate (ideally 60fps)
+3. The rendering pipeline gets blocked by expensive operations

+Common causes of jank include:

+- Layout thrashing (repeatedly forcing the browser to recalculate layout)
+- Expensive CSS properties that trigger layout recalculations (like box-shadow, filter)
+- JavaScript that blocks the main thread
+- Inefficient DOM operations
+- Unoptimized images or assets
+- Heavy calculations during animations

+To create smooth, jank-free transitions, developers typically:
+- Use CSS properties that only trigger compositing (like transform and opacity)
+- Defer non-critical work until after animations complete
+- Use requestAnimationFrame for JavaScript animations
+- Implement debouncing/throttling for event handlers
+- Avoid layout changes during animations
+- Pre-optimize images and other assets

+Users perceive jank as a sign of poor quality or performance issues, which is why smooth transitions are so important for a professional user experience.

 ### **Best Practices:**
 ✅ **Use `react-transition-group` for enter/exit animations**
 ✅ **Use `useTransition()` for non-blocking state updates**